funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods/tokens.md

 # SDK Methods Tokens

-## Get all ERC20 tokens
+## Get All ERC20 Tokens

-Get all the erc20 tokens information.
-This will only return tokens which are on the currently selected network.
+Get all the ERC20 tokens information.
+This will only return for tokens which are on the currently selected network.

 ```ts
 getAll(): Promise<EnabledERC20TokenResponse[]>